ghitchens/bake-prototype/README.md

 Bake
 ====

-__Bake__ is a command line tool which automates the process of bulding cross-compiled firmware using the bakeware.io cross compile toolchain.
+`bake` is a command line tool which automates the process of bulding cross-compiled firmware using the [bakeware.io](http://bakeware.io) server-based cross compiler.

 Getting started with Bake is easy:

 1. Install the `bake` command line utility
 2. Make sure your project has a `Bakefile`
 3. type `bake build` and sit back and watch things build

-## Installing the utiltiy
+# Installing the `bake` CLI

+You can always find a [recent stable build of `bake`](http://bakeware.io/bake) pre-built on the [bakeware.io](http://bakeware.io) server.
+Since `bake` is based on Erlang, you need to have installed Erlang (R17+) on your system in order for it to run.

+Installing it is just a matter of putting the single file somewhere useful, like this:

+    curl bakeware.io/bake > /usr/local/bin/bake
+    chmod +x /usr/local/bin/bake

+Now, you're ready to do some baking!

+### Building `bake` from source (advanced)

+You can build bake from source, if you have access to the source respository.
+You will need to have a [working Elixir environment](http://elixir-lang.org/install.html) on your machine.

 The mix.exs script installs the executable as as /usr/local/bin/bake.
 If your user has write access to /usr/local/bin, you can simply:

     mix escript.build

 If this gives you permissions error, either grant yourself group or user write permission access to /usr/local/bin, or run it as sudo.

-## Configuration
+## Configuring a `Bakefile`

 In order to use `bake`, you will first need to add a `Bakefile` to your project, which looks like this: